New world order (politics): Recent political usage

 Brown also called for a "new world order" in a 2008 speech in New Delhi to reflect the rise of Asia and growing concerns over global warming and finance.
-Brown said the new world order should incorporate a better representation of "the biggest shift in the balance of economic power in the world in two centuries".
-He went on to say: "To succeed now, the post-war rules of the game and the post-war international institutions – fit for the Cold War and a world of just 50 states – must be radically reformed to fit our world of globalisation".
+Brown said the new world order should incorporate a better representation of "the biggest shift in the balance of economic power in the world in two centuries."
+He went on to say: "To succeed now, the post-war rules of the game and the post-war international institutions—fit for the Cold War and a world of just 50 states—must be radically reformed to fit our world of globalisation."
 He also called for the revamping of post-war global institutions including the World Bank, G8 and International Monetary Fund.
 Other elements of Brown's formulation include spending £100 million a year on setting up a rapid reaction force to intervene in failed states.
+Increasing concerns over global warming have also been argued to change the international order.
+Sandeep Sengupta argues that the “sharp disconnect that exists between those responsible for causing the problem and those bearing its worst impacts, and the unwillingness of the former to take remedial action to the extent required.”
+This means the international order forms resentment, in the causation and blame for global climate change, due to the vast development gap between the developed and undeveloped countries.
+The 2015 Paris Agreement in particular largely witnessed pragmatism, aligned with the interests of the rich and powerful, prevail over considerations of fairness and justice, even as the inequities stemming from climate change—interstate, intrastate and intergenerational—have continued to manifest themselves and grow.
+Notwithstanding whatever other actions have taken place to combat climate change over this period, the core question remains: can international order be sustained without meeting basic claims of justice in global efforts to protect the planet?

 He also used the term on January 14, 2007, March 12, 2007, May 15, 2007, June 20, 2007, April 15, 2008 and on April 18, 2008.
 Brown also used the term in his speech at the G20 Summit in London on April 2, 2009.

+This poses questions about the extent to which multi-lateral agreements enforce multipolarity in the global order.
+Global summits such as the G series summits are essential in discussing economic and financial matters and coordinating policy on mutual interest issues.

+Agreements such as the Paris Agreement facilitate countries working together to achieve one specific aim and therefore have the potential to diminish the power of hegemons by levelling every country in terms of ensuring equality in deciding the correct course of action.

 Iranian President Mahmoud Ahmadinejad has called for a "new world order" based on new ideas, saying the era of tyranny has come to a dead-end.
 In an exclusive interview with Islamic Republic of Iran Broadcasting (IRIB), Ahmadinejad noted that it is time to propose new ideologies for running the world.